Gutter Leak vs Gutter Overflow

 When we say gutter seam we are only referring to an actual gutter seam where two gutter sections meet.
 Some people will confuse the seam created by a miter the seam, or we’ve even hear where the gutter and downspout meet referred to as the seam.

-Two sections of gutter are joined together sometimes for whatever reason and the seam is sealed over will a sealant or caulk.
-Over time the sealant eats away and the gutter will leak.
+Two sections of gutter are joined together sometimes for whatever reason and the seam is sealed over will a gutter sealant or caulk.
+Over time the sealant eats away, causing the gutter leak.
 It all depends on how much water hits the seal, if it drains, etc..
 Regardless of the cause, if water is leaking from an area where to gutters are joined, then likely the gutter seam needs to be cleaned and re-sealed.

 On the left end and right end of every gutter is either a miter of an end cap.
 Miters are for going around corners whereas end caps are for ending the gutter run.
 It is easy to identify a gutter end cap because it is the end of the gutter.
 Therefore it is also easy to identify a gutter end cap leak because the water will be leaking from the end of the gutter.